Chapter 1. Vector Spaces(vector space)

 ⑶ Matrix Multiplication

-① The element at i-th row, j-th column of matrix X is denoted as X[i][j], and if A ∈ ℝl×m, B ∈ ℝm×n, C ∈ ℝl×n, and C = A × B, the following holds
+① Let X[i][j] denote the entry in the i-th row and j-th column of matrix X. If A ∈ ℝl×m, B ∈ ℝm×n, C ∈ ℝl×n, and C = A × B, then the following holds

 ③ Property 2.
-AB = O does not imply A = O or B = O
+AB = O does not necessarily imply that A = O or B = O

 ④ Property 3.
-The following relationship holds between matrix multiplication and addition
+The following relationships hold between matrix multiplication and addition

 ○ A(B+C) = AB + AC, (A+B)C = AC + BC